-Getting to the details, though, we are far less than 97.5% sure that the effects are in the direction that the authors claim (recall that 97.5% is the posterior probability of a positive effect given p = 0.05, under a flat prior).
+Getting to the details, though, we are far less than 97.5% sure that the effects are in the direction that the authors claim (recall that 97.5% is the posterior probability of a positive effect given p = .05, under a flat prior).
 And, for the usual proper-prior Bayesian reasons, we would guess that this "2.5 billion years of life expectancy" is an overestimate: great swathes of the 95% confidence interval represent very large effects that seem a priori unlikely.

 We have reproduced the key graph of Chen et al. as Figure 1 here.
 It is a beautiful graph, showing the model and the data together and following the advice or Lee and Lemieux reported above.
 One particular admirable aspect of this particular graph is that, just looking at it, you can see how odd the model is.
 Or, at least, how odd it looks to an outsider.
 A third-degree polynomial indeed!
-It is hard to see any reason why one would think it reasonable to model life expectancy as a third-degree polynomial of latitude.
-And it looks like that's where the claim of 5 years of life expectancy came from.
-We remain a little confused still, because the interval is [1.3, 8.1] in the graph and [0.8, 10.2] in the abstract, so there must be something else going on, but this seems like the basic story.
+It looks like that's where the claim of 5 years of life expectancy came from.
+We remain a little confused still, because the interval is [1.3, 8.1] in the graph and [0.8, 10.2] in the abstract, so